Reasoning-Aware Multimodal Fusion for Hateful Video Detection: Experiments

 \subsection{Quantitative Results}

 Table \ref{tab:results} shows the performance comparison between our proposed model and existing methods on hateful video detection.
 Our model achieves the best performance on all datasets and different feature combinations, demonstrating excellent robustness and generalisation ability.
 The MF row in Table \ref{tab:results} corresponds to a configuration without VLM inference, designed to demonstrate the advantages of the fusion module while still achieving significant improvements over previous fusion methods, validating the effectiveness of our proposed SCA and LGCF in multimodal semantic fusion.
-RAMF further improves performance, demonstrating that our novel adversarial reasoning framework effectively enhances the model's robustness against nuanced and context-dependent hate content, particularly by simultaneously improving Maroc F1 and Recall, which are crucial for hate video detection.
+RAMF further improves performance, demonstrating that our {contrastive} reasoning and multimodal fusion design effectively enhances robustness to nuanced and context-dependent hate content.
+In particular, it consistently improves both macro-F1 and hate-class recall, which are critical for hateful video detection.
+RAMF further improves performance, demonstrating that our novel {contrastive} reasoning framework effectively enhances the model's robustness against nuanced and context-dependent hate content, particularly by simultaneously improving macro-F1 and recall, which are crucial for hate video detection.
 More ablation analysis demonstrating superiority over CoT methods.